isomerpages/moe-tampinessec/index.md

       title: 2023 N level results release
       subtitle: N level students and parents
       id: infobar
-      description: "The N level are released on 18 December!
-We have provided some resources on navigating this milestone, available through the link below. "
+      description: The N level are released on 18 December!
+We have provided some resources on navigating this milestone, available through the link below.
       button: More details
-      url: /others/students/examresults/
+      url: /others/parents/examresults/
   - infobar:
       title: Announcement for 2024 Sec 1 students taking MSP
       id: infobar